developer-zebra/developer-zebra-site/src/cc/setup/index.md

 The following are required to bring a Zebra device into CC state:

 * **One or more [supported devices](#supporteddevices) running Android 10** and with support for Federal Information Processing Standard (FIPS)
-* Windows computer with Zebra StageNow 4.2 (or later) installed [go to download page](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html)
+* Windows computer with Zebra StageNow 4.2 (or later) installed [(Download now)](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html).
 * LifeGuard patch for CC compliance
-* FDE to FBE conversion package
+* FDE to FBE conversion patch

 -----